metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/FASTQ/_index.md

 url: "/formats/fastq"
 ---

-# The *fastq* sequence file format
+# The *FASTQ* sequence file format

-The [fastq](https://en.wikipedia.org/wiki/FASTQ_format) sequence file format is widely used for storing biological sequences and their corresponding quality scores.
+The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) sequence file format is widely used for storing biological sequences and their corresponding quality scores.
 It was originally developed at the [Wellcome Trust Sanger Institute](https://www.sanger.ac.uk/) to bundle a {{% fasta %}} sequence together with its quality data {{< cite "Cock2010-wl" >}}.
 The format has become the *de facto* standard for storing the output of high-throughput sequencing instruments.

-In *fastq* format, each sequence entry consists of four lines:
+In *FASTQ* format, each sequence entry consists of four lines:
 1. A sequence identifier line beginning with an **@** character
 2. The raw sequence letters following the [`iupac`]({{< ref "/docs/patterns/dnagrep/#iupac-codes-for-ambiguous-bases" >}}) code
 3. A separator line beginning with a **+** character (optionally followed by the same sequence identifier)